-Healthcare services and tax regulation seem to always find one another in a perpetual dance.
+Healthcare services and tax regulations seem to always find one another in a perpetual dance.
 As new services and coverages gain greater market demand, regulations and tax law try to catch up to shifting social needs.
 For many years, mental health found itself in this vortex, then same-sex domestic partner benefits – and now it’s surrogacy expenses.

-Thoughts from Adam Okun
+Viewpoints from Adam Okun

 While an employer plan can elect to extend a host of surrogacy services under its group medical program, it would need to remain cognizant of the cost of these services and ensure the plan is appropriately recognizing those services as taxable components of the program, and that they could give rise to taxable income for the employee.
 It’s also worth noting that some states have passed laws that expressly prohibit surrogate contract arrangements – including New York – and as such, employers must be careful not to inadvertently transgress any applicable laws by allowing for surrogate coverage or reimbursements.

 Northeast Region Employee Benefits Practice Leader – New York, NY